-The president, and not the Council, is responsible for determining the appropriate level of committee involvement for resolutions adopted by the Council.
-Additionally, the Council and ACEP, cannot "direct" action by another organization, although the College can recommend a course of action to other organizations through the ACEP president or through ACEP representatives to that organization.
+The president, and not the Council, is responsible for determining the appropriate level of committee involvement for resolutions passed by the Council.
+In addition, the Council cannot "direct" another organization although the College can recommend a course of action to other organizations.
+For example, Resolution 49(84) directed the ACEP representatives to ABEM to seek ways in which to reduce the fees and associated examinee expenses for the certification examination.
+Since ACEP does not have representatives to ABEM and since ACEP does not have the authority to direct another organization, it would have been better to state that ACEP ask ABEM to seek ways to reduce examinee expenses.